Religious Education and Collective Worship

-The school follows the locally agreed syllabus for Religious Education.
-RE in our school aims to encourage in each young child a sense of his/her own value, (you cannot love others if you do not love yourself).
-Much RE is implicit in the school curriculum, the awe and wonder of creation forming an important part of many subjects.
+The school follows the locally agreed syllabus for Religious Education (RE).
+RE in our school aims to encourage in each young child a sense of his/her own value (you cannot love others if you do not love yourself).
+Much of RE is implicit in the school curriculum - the awe and wonder of creation forming an important part of many subjects.
 It is equally important that our children learn about their own and each others' beliefs.
 We attempt to nurture the child's sense of identity and encourage him/her to communicate what they know and what they feel.
 Full respect is given to the needs of our multi-faith school community.

 We hold a simple act of collective worship each day at school as required by law.
 On some days this will be class-based but in the main will involve the whole school.

 Parents who wish to exercise their rights under the Education Act (1944) should see the Head Teacher.

 Each day, Key Stage 1 and 2 children will take part in an assembly.

 This may be a whole school assembly, a key stage assembly or a class assembly.
 Assemblies promote the moral and spiritual welfare of the children.
 They are used to share and celebrate news and achievements.

 We also share the customs and festivals of many different faiths.
 The development of attitudes of caring for and sharing with others is central to our assemblies.